Mela User Guide

 Core Concepts

-Modules are the core building blocks of a Mela preset.
-They process signals and are arranged on lanes, with signals flowing left-to-right within a lane and top-to-bottom between lanes.
-Modules and lanes can be reordered as needed.
-Each module includes a built-in help view detailing its parameters and usage.
+Modules are the fundamental building blocks of a Mela preset.
+They process signals and are arranged on lanes, where signals flow left to right within a lane and top to bottom between lanes.
+Both modules and lanes can be freely reordered.
+Each module includes a built-in help view describing its parameters and usage.

 Signals